nrfconnect/sdk-nrf/samples/bluetooth/llpm/README.rst

 Physical layer (PHY)
    Starting with Bluetooth 5, the over-the-air data rate in Bluetooth Low Energy supports 2 Ms/s (mega symbol per second), which allows for faster transmission.
    The LLPM connection interval is only supported on *LE 2M PHY*.
-   Otherwise, the BLE controller will deny the request command.
+   Otherwise, the SoftDevice Controller will deny the request command.

 QoS connection event reports
    When reports are enabled, one report will be generated on every connection event.